 “Which way is it?”

 “Ok.”
-She shook her head.
-I felt a bit guilty for talking my retired mom into giving me a ride all the way out to June Lake.
+Mom shook her head.
+I gave her a hug, feeling pretty sheepish for talking her into giving me a ride all the way out to June Lake.

 “I’ll be all right.”

 I’d been here a few times before and had been turned back by storms each time, trudging in ski boots with my gear clattering on my pack.
 Now the morning sky was clear.
 I kicked steps in crust covered powder up through the steep gully, then finally snapped into my skis and stretched my back.
-I looked down to the lot where my mother still stood beside her car, watching my progress.
-The next time I turned to look back, just before skiing into the hanging canyon, she was gone.
+Down back at the road my mother still stood beside her car, watching my progress.
+The next time I turned to look back, before skiing into the hanging canyon, she was gone.

 My plan was to climb along the creek that plummeted from the gap above, then up out of the canyon into the Rush Creek drainage.
 I’d pass above Waugh Lake and head to Marie Lakes at around 10,000 feet and over the col between Mt.
 Rogers and Mt.
 Lyell.
 From there I’d be on the Yosemite High Route, circling south and traversing the southern rim of Yosemite National Park to end up at Badger Pass Ski Resort four or five days later.
 For now I focused on trying to get as far as I could this first day–to make the col by tomorrow.
 One thing at a time.

 My camp for the first night was the base of a tree.
 I stamped out a little platform and crawled into my sleeping bag with half my tarp under me and half flung over a low branch to wall off the wind.
-I watched the stars come out with the mummy bag cinched tightly around my face, and wondered if I’d make it over the col the next day.
+I watched the stars come out with the mummy bag cinched tightly around my face, and did my best to push away my worries about making it over the col.

 All the next day I made my way along the base of the crest, up and over ridges, traversing high above frozen lakes, and over Isberg Pass.
 I melted snow for water, took short naps in the shade of an occasional whitebark pine, and kept moving again.

 The distance and the rugged heights swept out all around me, a vast temple of open sky with a horizon of black, silent cliffs.
-I pushed myself onward, up and over ridges, around immense lake bowls and down steep mountain sides checking my route and thinking ahead–too absorbed and on edge to feel very much alone, though I noticed, by the end of the third day, I was talking outloud to myself as I pushed forward.
+I pushed myself onward, up and over ridges, around frozen lake and down steep mountain sides, checking my route and thinking ahead–too absorbed and on edge to feel very much alone, though I noticed, by the end of the third day, with a strange jolt of realization, I was talking out loud to myself.

-From the the ridge, I side-slipped down the slope then traversed towards the next ridge, leaving a thin line etched in the white ice a thousand feet above a frozen lake.
+I side-slipped down slopes then traversed towards the next ridge, leaving a thin line etched in the white ice a thousand feet above a frozen lake.
 Once I descended too far, slipping down to the wrong lake, had a glum dinner, then climbed back up over the spur to other dark woods.
 I would stop, unclip my skis, shake my food bag from my pack, start the stove and boil a little water and struggle into my sleeping bag as I started to shiver in the encroaching darkness.
 The freezing cold gathered me into its arms just minutes after I sat down to rest, just seconds after the sun went down.

 As I left the higher, barren slopes, I was past my halfway point and within reach of Ostrander Lake.
 I skied in and out of snow wells around trees, hypnotized by the rhythm, looking up periodically to keep the ridge line to my left and — when I caught glimpses of it — Horse Ridge as my bearing.